Tapeline/Dockingjudge/docs/docs/reference/checking/running_suites.md

 4. Solution is compiled.

-    If it compiles for too long, it scores 0 points with [CE](./verdicts.md).
+    If it compiles for too long, it scores 0 points with <verdict:CE>.

-    If it fails to compile, it scores 0 points with [CE](./verdicts.md).
+    If it fails to compile, it scores 0 points with <verdict:CE>.

 5. For each test group,
     1. If one of dependencies failed, do not run.